Start date and duration to be confirmed -

 - This is a professional online learning programme, delivered using cloud-based online technologies;

-- All students are trained in the use of online technologies and tools as part of their induction to the programme;
+- All students are trained in the use of the online technologies and tools as part of their induction to the programme;

 - The programme is part-time, designed to allow one to work professionally alongside studying, with course material and webinars (which are recorded to enable repeat viewing) taking place weekly in the evenings.
-One afternoon workshop in the fifth week provides vital feedback on draft submissions of the concluding project;
+An afternoon workshop in the final week provides vital feedback on draft submissions of the concluding project;

-- The programme allows for both summative and formative feedback and culminates in a project based submission;
+- The programme allows for both summative and formative assessment and feedback and culminates in a project based submission;